l-hoang/gimme/README.md

 ## Language Specification

 Gimme is very similar to assembly language programming.
-Currently it can only store 1 thing in memory, but this will soon change with the addition of a stack of sorts.
-There is no concept of variables.
+All Gimmes will end up on a stack, and this stack will act as your memory.
+The stack has limited memory.
+Currently I believe it is set to hold the last 20 things that have been Gimme'd, and anything more than that will cause the bottom of the stack to be evicted.
 Gimme works by giving you things whenever you ask for them.
-The thing you asked for will then be stored in program state.
+The thing you asked for will then be stored in program state (i.e. the top of the stack).

-When you request something else after you've already asked it to give you something, the last thing it "gave" you will be overwritten.
+Conditionals in Gimme will look for the last boolean Gimme'd on the program stack and take/not take the conditional branch depending on if you want to go true or false.

+Loops in Gimme are infinite loops.
+The only way to get out of them is to use the Gimme break command, which can be an unconditional break or a conditional break dependent on the last boolean.

+Function calls in Gimme are basically just jumps to predefined
+sequences: no function call stack is really constructed except for the stack of line numbers to jump to once execution reaches the end of the function call.

 ### Basic Gimmes